February 18 to 20, 2022

-March 5 to 7, 2021, join the largest online magical conference in the world, featuring over a hundred Witches and Conjurers coming to you by livestream video from across the globe!
+February 18 to 20, 2022, join the largest online magical conference in the world, featuring nearly a hundred Witches and Conjurers coming to you by livestream video from across the globe!

-Sat at 4:45 pm in The Saturn Library
+Sat at 4:45 pm in The Jupiter Conservatory

 Bio for Oberon Zell